molangning/cloudflare-detector/README.md

 Create a file named `.always-fresh-cloudflare-lists` for the script to automatically delete generated accessible and unaccessible cloudflare domains

 Script will always look for a file `cloudflare_domain_list.txt` and loads that to check instead of the top10milliondomains list

+## Lists

+`unaccessible_cloudflare_domains_cn.txt` and `accessible_cloudflare_domains_cn.txt` are lists of domains collected behind the GFW.
+Unaccessible domains are domains that can't be reached behind the GFW while reachable from a uncensored network.
+Accessible domains are domains that can be reached from behind the GFW.